sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on "Lessons Learned & Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," February 16
+### IDEAS-ECP Webinar on "Lessons Learned & Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," and will take place **Wednesday, February 16, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," and will take place **this Wednesday, February 16, at 10:00 am Pacific time.**

 In this webinar, Philip C. Roth (Oak Ridge National Laboratory) will discuss the impact of using a "wrong" programming approach for a given